lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 +---------------------------------+------------------------------------------+
 ```

 Please note that a lot of things can go wrong here.
 Each MySQL set up is different so you might need to provide a different log folder or even give replication privileges to a MySQL user.
-Fortunalely, [this article from Pusher](https://pusher.com/tutorials/realtime-mysql-java#configuring-mysql-replication) explains this set up into more details and provides the default values for Windows and Linux.
+Fortunately, [this article from Pusher](https://pusher.com/tutorials/realtime-mysql-java#configuring-mysql-replication) explains this set up into more details and provides the default values for Windows and Linux.
 I strongly recommend reading it if you're stuck.

 ## Into the world of Minecraft Mods